Open-Tech-Foundation/react-sandbox/README.md

 </div>

-> Wrapper for the CSB sandpack, which is only to be used for React examples in the org lib docs.
+> The CSB sandpack wrapper, which is only to be used for React examples in the org lib docs.

 ## Installation